 There are three categories of distracted driving; they are:

 Manual distractions are activities while driving your vehicle, such as eating, drink, or looking at your GPS.

-Cognitive distractions are activities such as arguing with a friend, driving tired, or having a conversation on speakerphone.
+Cognitive distractions are arguing with a friend, driving tired, or having a conversation on speakerphone.
 While your hands may be on the wheel and your eyes looking at the road, your primary focus isn’t driving.

-Some distractions such as using your cell phone can combine different types of distraction at the same time.
+Some distractions, such as using your cell phone, can combine different types of distractions simultaneously.
 For example, you need to hold the phone, so it qualifies as a manual distraction.
-You open your phone to read a text message, your eyes are off the road so it is a visual distraction.
-To respond to the text you must think and type out your response which presents a cognitive distraction.
+You open your phone to read a text message.
+Your eyes are off the road, so it is a visual distraction.
+To respond to the text, you must think and type out your response which presents a cognitive distraction.